-At Lake Forest Country Day School, we believe that a student’s social emotional well-being is a direct contributor to academic success.
-The LFCDS curriculum is designed to enable and foster SEL core skills in every division through myriad delivery systems.
+The LFCDS social-emotional learning curriculum is designed to enable and foster core skills in every division through myriad delivery systems.
 The various SEL delivery systems lend themselves to creating opportunities for students to gain awareness and take charge of themselves, which cultivates the ability to adapt and ultimately leads to the understanding that they have the capacity to shape and direct their path.
 The School uses a universal language around social and emotional competencies, which allows faculty and students to develop a clear sense of purpose and understanding.

-In the Upper School Division, students are placed in a group of 8-10 students which is led by a faculty advisor.
-These groups meet for two 40 minute periods during the six-day cycle.
-This small group forum that provides students opportunities to build and grow the five core competencies of SEL: self-awareness, social awareness, self-regulation, relationship skill and responsible decision making.
+In the Upper School, students are placed in a group of 8-10 students which is led by a faculty advisor.
+These groups meet daily and provide a forum for students to build and grow the five core competencies of SEL: self-awareness, social awareness, self-regulation, relationship skill, and responsible decision-making.
 Group discussions, group process, group activities, exploration and definition of character traits and time for reflection all serve to activate awareness around core competencies and ultimately build skills in this domain.